bdjeffyp/ra-guides/psx/final-fantasy-vii/guide.md

 General guidance:
 - Run from all random encounters.
 - SAVE SAVE SAVE and use multiple slots and memory card files!!!
+- Pincer attacks will be the death of many an attempt between saves...
 - Get items from chests/bags/etc. in the area.
 - ***TODO***: Who should get any Sources we find???
 GarlandG says Cloud.
 Is that centered around the final battle?
 - Money is tight until Steal materia is obtained.
 - Healing items will also be tight and their use needs to be carefully thought out.
 - A calculator and Sense materia are unnecessary!
 Pressing Select+R1 on the controller will bring up an HP indicator using the RetroAchievements user interface.
 Very handy!

+Saving strategy:
+- Just as I did with the normal run, I made checkpoint saves from slot 15 and up, using slot 1 as the current save.
+- So prior to any boss fight, save to the next slot up from the bottom available AND on slot 1.
+- This makes it easier to restart games.
+- Once a memory card is full, roll back memory cards (Card 1 becomes Card 2, Card 2 becomes Card 3, and so on) by renaming the files.

 #### Disc 1: Midgar